pimterry/typesafe-get/README.md

 take a good hard look at yourself, and then feel free to open a PR - it should be fairly easy to see how to extend the types to support more.
 But only if you're _really_ sure you need this.
 Seriously, what are you doing that makes this a good idea.

-`get` does _not_ support array indexes, only string-indexed object properties.
-This is a typing limitation (the runtime implementation can actually handle this).
-I'd like to look at improving that in future, but I haven't yet.
-Feel free to open a PR!

 ## Contributing